Collect Google reviews automatically – at check-out, not three days later by email

 How It Works with CheckYout

-After the guest scans the QR code, a confirmation page appears in the browser.
-No app download, no login.
-On this page, a direct link to the Google review is displayed.
-One tap, and the guest is directly on the Google review form.
+After the guest scans the QR code, a confirmation page appears in the browser, with no app download or login needed.
+It shows a direct link to the Google review.
+One tap, and the guest is on the Google review form.

-No follow-up email, no extra friction.
+That skips the follow-up email and the pressure that comes with it.
 The guest decides whether to review, and the link is simply there at the right moment.

 Track Clicks